-As parents, that actually works in our favor.
-Apple knows what it’s doing when it comes to protecting users’ privacy and digital well-being.
-That includes offering a robust set of resources for controlling how our kids use their devices so we can better protect them.
+Apple knows this and has positioned itself as the top mobile device choice for kids and teenagers.
+It also does a great job of protecting user privacy and digital well-being.
+That includes offering a robust set of resources for controlling how adolescents use their devices so we can better protect them.

 Parent’s Apple ID or New Apple ID?